 In addition to his education work Jeff founded the Glossop Concert Society in 1991.
-During his time as Artistic Director he organised well over 100 professional concerts in the Peak District, recently handing over the baton of the organisation to his colleague Tom Elliott, under whose direction it has grown into a nationally recognised chamber music festival.
+During his time as Artistic Director he organised well over 100 professional concerts in the Peak District, recently handing over the baton of the organisation, which has grown into a nationally recognised chamber music festival.
 He spent two years as Education Coordinator for the Buxton Festival, which culminated in running the Millennium Community Opera, the biggest theatrical project ever staged in the High Peak with over 300 performers.
 He is now the Concert Manager for the Festival, which involves running 45 top-level concerts in a two-week musical frenzy each summer.

 Emma Dixon studied cello performance at the Royal Northern College of Music in Manchester and has performed as a chamber musician and orchestral player on modern and baroque cello throughout the UK and Europe.